vhanla/laravel/readme.md

-# [Laravel 3](https://github.com/vhanla/laravel/tree/3.0) - A PHP Framework For Web Artisans
+# [Laravel 3 supports PHP 7.4.x](https://github.com/vhanla/laravel/tree/3.0) - A PHP Framework For Web Artisans

 Laravel is a clean and classy framework for PHP web development.
 Freeing you from spaghetti code, Laravel helps you create wonderful applications using